jasonjoh/python_tutorial/README.md

 	  url(r'^gettoken/$', views.gettoken, name='gettoken'),
 	)

-Save your changes and browse to http://127.0.0.1:8000.
+Save your changes and browse to http://localhost:8000.
 If you hover over the link, it should look like:

-    https://login.microsoftonline.com/common/oauth2/authorize?client_id=<SOME GUID>&response_type=code&redirect_uri=http%3A%2F%2F127.0.0.1%3A8000%2Ftutorial%2Fgettoken%2F&prompt=login
+    https://login.microsoftonline.com/common/oauth2/v2.0/authorize?scope=https%3A%2F%2Foutlook.office.com%2Fmail.read&response_type=code&client_id=<SOME GUID>&redirect_uri=http%3A%2F%2Flocalhost%3A8000%2Ftutorial%2Fgettoken%2F

 The `<SOME GUID>` portion should match your client ID.
-Click on the link and (assuming you are not already signed in to Office 365 in your browser), you should be presented with a sign in page.
-Sign in with your Office 365 account.
+Click on the link and you should be presented with a sign in page.
+Sign in with your Office 365 or Outlook.com account.
 Your browser should redirect to back to the `gettoken` view.
 The view doesn't do anything yet, so let's fix that now.

 ### Exchanging the code for a token ###